-After deciding I could no longer spend my life auditioning for Broadway shows and waiting tables (let’s face it — I was burned out from singing 16 bars), I then spent many years working 9-6pm “assistant” jobs in NYC.
-I worked for a hedge fund, I worked as a nanny (another fave job), I worked as a personal assistant, an executive assistant, admin assistant in financial services and I’m sure a few other assistant jobs in there.
-But what prepared me MOST for owning my own virtual “assistant” business was the one job where I was NOT an assistant.
-It was my final NYC job as Program Coordinator for a busy, NYC startup non-profit where I worked for nearly 4 years.
+After deciding I could no longer spend my life auditioning for Broadway shows and waiting tables (let’s face it — I was burned out from singing 16 bars), I then spent several years working 9-6pm “assistant” jobs in NYC.
+I worked as an Executive Assistant to the CEO of a hedge fund, I worked as a nanny (another fave job), I worked as a personal assistant, as an admin assistant in financial services and I’m sure a few other assistant jobs in there.
+But what prepared me MOST for owning my own agency was the one job where I was NOT an assistant.
+It was my final NYC job as Program Coordinator for a busy, NYC tech startup non-profit where I worked for nearly 4 years.

 I realized recently that working for a startup was the best training ground for creating the business of my dreams.
 The startup environment is so unique and also hard/exhausting, but so rewarding.

 - I wore 15 hats.
-No really – 15.
 Ok, maybe 6 (but it felt like 15 some days).
-I spent my mornings working in logistics/international shipping and then afternoons doing an email campaign/tweeting, entering invoices into QuickBooks, booking international travel, helping to design a new office space, assisting our accountant with our annual audit, booking hotels in remote parts of Africa and more.
+I spent my mornings working in logistics/international shipping and then afternoons doing an email campaign/tweeting, entering invoices into QuickBooks, booking international travel (to remote parts of Africa!), helping to design a new office space, assisting our accountant with our annual audit, booking hotels in remote parts of Africa and more.
 Endless.
 When you work for a startup, you get the chance to take on many things.
 This was such an incredible training ground for a future small business owner.